Timothy Olyphant as Raylan Givens, old-fashioned Deputy U.S. Marshal

-In the early episodes of Justified, Raylan stood tall in a pair of anteater cowboy boots from Lucchese, though he switched to the somewhat less expensive ostrich leg boots following the show’s second season.
+In the early episodes of Justified, Raylan stood tall in a pair of anteater cowboy boots from Justin, though he switched to the custom-made ostrich leg boots from Lucchese following the show’s third season.
 The Western-heeled boots have decorative stitching on the shafts, though they tend to be mostly concealed by Raylan’s jeans.

 By now, you know that Raylan Givens completes his cowboy image with a hat to supplement the boots.
 Baron Hats custom made this sahara tan 200XXX beaver hat with a 4.25″ cattleman’s crown, 3.25″ brim, and slim ranger-buckled tooled leather band for Timothy Olyphant to wear on the show, and it continues to market “The RG” hat on their site.

 Raylan sports a practical yet stylish TAG Heuer Series 6000 Chronometer on his left wrist.
 This watch has a brushed steel case, white dial, and black leather strap, though he often substitutes it for a brown leather strap in coordination with his other accessories like boots and belt.

 One last cowboy touch: Raylan always wears a textured sterling silver ring with a horseshoe shape on the third finger of his right hand.